-Thank you for supporting your local, small business!
+Thank you for supporting my local, small business!

 Tastes Great!
 D3-K2 LipoSpray is a bioavailable, synergistic blend of vitamin D3 and K2.
 They work together to regulate the absorption of calcium and maintain the integrity of the skeletal and cardiovascular systems.
 The body requires D3 and K2 to sustain adequate calcium absorption and slow bone resorption.
 Due to the loss of calcium, resorption causes the bones to become soft, brittle, and easily fracturable.
 While the body can acquire D3 and K2 through sunlight and diet, those of us living in the NW are often greatly depleted.

 Did you know that vitamin D directly affects mood?
 Seasonal Affective Disorder, also appropriately known as SAD, is a type of depression caused by changes in the weather.
 Seasonal Affective Disorder is also commonly referred to as “seasonal depression” or the “winter blues”.